grotius-cnc/QLexer/README.md

 ![screen](https://user-images.githubusercontent.com/44880102/164114645-49fc5d5e-d6ce-44ed-9e23-4f51c51bbf05.jpg)

 The tokenizer is basic and works !
 Token output is below.
 The illegal character has to do with an empty line, this is ok for now.
+I think the next example will be using a inline assembly like : https://www.codeproject.com/articles/15971/using-inline-assembly-in-c-c

 Token output: